CheezItMan/ada-pets-node/README.md

 She's managed to figure out the CLI parts on her own but needs your help with the API requests.

-You will be using the [Pets API](https://github.com/AdaGold/pets-api) for this.

 ### Setup